LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 The collection of normal laps, sharp corners and the provided data shouldn't need any further explanation, so I will detail the collection of recovery data.

 Recovery data was collected by positioning the car to one side of the track, then turning towards the centre, then starting recording while driving back to the centre of the road.
-I did this on the left side and right sides of the road back to center so that the vehicle would learn to recovery both ways, and on the bridge, around corners etc. so it could generalise.
+I did this on the left side and right sides of the road back to center so that the vehicle would learn to recovery both ways, and on the bridge, around corners, reverse direction etc. so it could generalise.
 See below for an example:

 ![alt text][recov1] ![alt text][recov2] ![alt text][recov3]
 ![alt text][recov4] ![alt text][recov5] ![alt text][recov6]